ama321518/ama321518/README.md

 📚 What I'm Working On
-- Improving my C++ memory management and arrays skills
+- Improving my C++ memory management and arrays skills and over this summer machine learning models
 - Exploring data visualization techniques
-- Actively looking for internships geared toward first-year students
+- Actively looking for internships geared toward rising sophomores

 📬 Connect with Me